Merry Clayton: Personal life

 Clayton was married to jazz artist Curtis Amy from 1970 until his death in 2002.
 Their son, Kevin Amy, has also pursued a musical career.
 Her brother is Little Feat percussionist Sam Clayton.

 In 1969, Clayton had a miscarriage upon returning home from recording "Gimme Shelter", according to the Los Angeles Times.

-On June 16, 2014, Clayton was critically injured and almost died after being involved in a car crash in Los Angeles, California, that caused both of her legs to be amputated at the knees due to her suffering "profound trauma to her lower extremities".
+On June 16, 2014, Clayton was critically injured and almost died after being involved in a car crash in Los Angeles, that caused both of her legs to be amputated at the knees due to her suffering "profound trauma to her lower extremities".